Conda Package Management

 ~/work/shared/uenv/bin/ipython profile create --parallel

--n flag equal to the total number of cores available on the cluster, but it should be restricted to the total number of cores on the master node.
+-n flag equal to the total number of cores available on the cluster, but it should be restricted to the total number of cores on the head node.
 We will add the rest of the cores as individual "engines".

 ipcluster start -n $RESCALE_CORES_PER_NODE --engines=MPI --ip='*'